 Visitors and community members alike can mingle at our ‘open-air market’ while shopping for fresh produce, crafts, and baked goods made or grown with care by local and regional farmers and artisans.
-We are committed to connecting our community to fresh produce and nutrition education, to celebrating local farmers and makers, and to making Downtown Hopewell a more vibrant, prosperous, and healthy place for all to enjoy.
-We hope that you will join us at a weekly market!
+The Hopewell Farmers Market is committed to connecting our community to fresh produce and nutrition education, to celebrating local farmers and makers, and to making Downtown Hopewell a more vibrant, prosperous, and healthy place for all to enjoy.
+We hope that you will become a part of our weekly market family!

-FYI: SNAP/EBT accepted at our Info Booth and Virginia Fresh Match incentives offered
+Healthy Incentives: SNAP/EBT accepted; Virginia Fresh Match incentives offered

 Our Rotating Vendors

 FRESH PRODUCE & AG

 - Field of Dreams Farm/SAMM (veggies, fruit, goat milk soaps)

 - M&M Organic Veggies (unique jams, salsas, pickles, pickled items, fresh veggies)